UConn vs. Miami (FL) Predictions & Picks - NCAA Tournament Final Four

 UConn vs. Miami (FL) Predictions & Picks: Spread, Total - NCAA Tournament Final Four

-Saturday's contest at NRG Stadium has the UConn Huskies (29-8) matching up with the Miami Hurricanes (29-7) at 8:49 PM ET on April 1.
-Our computer prediction projects a 77-71 victory for UConn, who are favored by our model.
+Saturday's contest between the UConn Huskies (29-8) and Miami Hurricanes (29-7) squaring off at NRG Stadium has a projected final score of 77-71 (based on our computer prediction) in favor of UConn, who is listed as the favorite by our model.
+The game will tip off at 8:49 PM ET on April 1.

-According to our computer prediction, UConn is a good bet to cover the point spread, which is listed at 5.5.
-The two teams are projected to fall short of the 149.5 total.
+According to our computer prediction, UConn should cover the point spread, which currently sits at 5.5.
+The two teams are projected to fall short of the 149.5 over/under.

 UConn vs. Miami (FL) Game Info & Odds